Skip to main content

 Prevention: Always brush your meats/fish with a tiny amount of High-Smoke-Point Oil (such as avocado or Cold-Pressed Mustard Oil).
 This acts as a barrier, preventing the cholesterol from oxidizing too rapidly.

-Summary: The Ravneet Bhalla Safety Checklist
+Summary: Safety Checklist

 1. Ditch the Plastic: Do not put Tupperware or "Microwave Safe" plastic in the air fryer.
 Use Steel or Glass.